The Lazy Project Manager

 Description

-This workshop takes you on a journey of understanding as to what makes a good presentation and how you can improve your own style and skills with simple steps.
+This workshop takes you on a journey of understanding what makes a good presentation and how you can improve your own style and skills with simple steps.
+As part of our project management courses, you will learn to:

-• Consider how their audience will react and what they are thinking
+- Consider how your audience will react and what they are thinking

-Receive coaching to prepare for or to review your next presentation (optional extra)
+Additionally, you can receive coaching to prepare for or review your next presentation (optional extra).

 Time